Pacylex: Targeting myristoylation to selectively kill cancer.

 Pacylex Pharmaceuticals, Inc. is developing a precision medicine solution for multiple common cancers.
-Our approach exploits a previously-unknown therapeutic target in cancer, making our drug a first-in-kind therapy.
+Our approach exploits a previously-unknown therapeutic target in cancer, a cellular process termed myristoylation, which is an essential process allowing many signaling proteins to propagate signals across cell membranes.
+Our initial indications of interest are blood cancers including leukemia and lymphoma to be followed by numerous solid tumour types.
+Our drug, PCLX-001, is a first-in-kind therapy.

 NMT2 expression is lost in numerous cancers.
 The prevalence of the loss reaches 70- 82% in several leukemias and lymphomas.
 This NMT2 loss appears to promote tumorigenesis but also exposes an Achilles heel that allows new treatment strategies.